Back Acne Treatment: Everything You Should Know

 Sun protection prevents post-inflammatory hyperpigmentation from darkening.
 Apply broad-spectrum SPF 30+ sunscreen to exposed back areas daily.

-Early treatment of inflammatory lesions reduces scarring risk.
+Early treatment of inflammatory lesions reduces the risk of scarring.
 Nodules and cysts require prompt medical attention to prevent permanent skin damage.

 Existing scars respond to various treatments: